-ARH321 • Art History-19th and 20th Century Europe
+ARH321 • Art History-19th and 20th Century Europe (fall) 4 credits

 Development of modern art, beginning with Neoclassicism and Romanticism, through Realism, Impressionism, and Post-Impressionism in the 19th century.
 In the 20th century, the major movements of Cubism and its offshoots, Expressionism, Dadaism, and Surrealism.